 Be careful – don’t claim home office costs if, for example, you just check your emails in the evening out of habit.
 This tax deduction is for people who are required to work from home sometimes.
 The ATO really does investigate this sometimes.
 If you’re not honest about this one, it can get very uncomfortable with the ATO.

 To help jog your memory and collect all the right documents and details for tax time, we’ve created a helpful tax checklist that’s personalised for office admin staff.

 Know what tax deductions you can claim in you annual tax return and boost your refund EVERY year!

-Other tips to make sure your claim all you deductions
+Other tips to make sure you claim all your tax deductions for office admin

 - Use a tax agent like Etax Accountants – unlike the ATO, your tax return is reviewed twice by accountants who LOVE to tick all the deduction boxes they can for you – BEFORE they lodge it.